How to follow your USWNT favorites in NWSL

 Well, you don’t!
 In addition to their national team duties, all 23 USWNT players ply their trade in the National Women’s Soccer League, which runs April-October.
-Every team still has at least half its season left to play, and USWNT players will be back on the field for their clubs on the weekend of July 20th.
+Every team still has at least half its season left to play, and USWNT players will be back on the field for their clubs on the July 20 weekend.

 If you’re completely new to the league and have no idea how to watch games or pick a team, we can help.